Ryanair 'upset' with Boeing, fears no MAX deliveries before summer

-Aerospace & DefenseRyanair 'upset' with Boeing, fears no MAX deliveries before summer

-Ryanair (RYA.I) fears it may not take delivery of its first 737 MAX aircraft until after its peak summer period and the Irish airline is "quite upset with Boeing" (BA.N), Group Chief Executive Michael O'Leary said on Monday.
+DUBLIN (Reuters) - Ryanair fears it may not take delivery of its first 737 MAX aircraft until after its peak summer period and the Irish airline is “quite upset with Boeing”, Group Chief Executive Michael O’Leary said on Monday.

 But he said he believed the production issues would resolve in the medium term and said the Irish airline, Europe’s largest low-cost carrier, was in talks with Boeing about a significant order of the larger, 230-seat, MAX 10 aircraft.